9-2-2: DEFINITIONS:

 OPEN SPACE: Land unoccupied by structures, buildings, streets, rights of way and automobile parking lots and designed and intended for the use or enjoyment of residents of a planned unit development.
 Open space may contain structures for recreational use.

-PARKING SPACE: A surfaced and permanently maintained area on privately or publicly owned property, either within or outside of a building, of sufficient size to store one standard automobile, but in no instance less than the minimum dimensions established by this title, exclusive of passageways, driveways or other means of circulation or access.
+PARKING SPACE: A surfaced and permanently maintained area on privately or publicly owned property, either within or outside of a building to store one automobile or similar vehicle.

 PARTICULATE MATTER: Material which is suspended in or discharged into the atmosphere in finely divided form as a liquid or a solid at atmospheric pressure and temperature.

-PERFORMANCE STANDARD: A criterion to control noise, odor, smoke, toxic or noxious matter, vibration, fire and explosive hazards, or glare or heat generated by or inherent in uses of land or buildings.
+PERFORMANCE STANDARD: A criterion to control impacts such as noise, odor, smoke, toxic or noxious mater, vibration, fire and explosive hazards, or glare or heat generated by or inherent in uses of land or buildings.

 PLANTINGS, PRAIRIE OR WETLAND: Those plants identified by the U.S. geological survey (USGS) or the environmental protection agency (EPA) as natural prairie or wetland species.